0xPolygonMiden/miden-client/README.md

 ## Overview

-The Miden client currently consists of a library package and a CLI binary:
+The Miden client currently consists of two components:

-- The library contains several modules that implement different features related to Miden, and exposes a variety of functions in each of them
+- `miden-client` library, which can be used by other project to programmatically interact with the Miden rollup.
-- The CLI is a basic wrapper around the library features, and provides a simple way to interact with it and the Miden rollup
+- `miden-client` binary which is a wrapper around the library exposing its functionality via a simple command-line interface (CLI).

 The client's main responsibility is to maintain a partial view of the blockchain which allows for locally executing and proving transactions.
 It keeps a local store of various entities that periodically get updated by communicating with the node.

+## Usage

-## Installing the CLI
+### Installing the CLI

 Before you can build and run the Miden client CLI, you'll need to make sure you have Rust [installed](https://www.rust-lang.org/tools/install).
+Miden client v0.1 requires Rust version **1.73** or later.

 You can then choose to run the client CLI using `cargo`, or install it on your system.
 In order to install it, you can run: